Rjrtgarcia/ConsultEaseFin/DOCUMENTATION_UPDATES.md

 ## Key Changes Reflected

+1. **Centralized Configuration**: All documentation now reflects the new config.json approach instead of settings.ini and environment variables

+2. **Singleton Controllers**: Documentation now mentions the singleton pattern for controllers and proper instantiation methods

+3. **Improved Database Management**: Added information about the more robust database session handling

+4. **Keyboard Management**: Changed focus from direct_keyboard.py to the new KeyboardManager class

+5. **Security Enhancements**: Added documentation for admin account lockout and MQTT TLS configuration

-1. **Squeekboard Prioritization**: Updated all documentation to reflect that squeekboard is now the preferred on-screen keyboard over onboard.
+6. **Squeekboard Prioritization**: Updated all documentation to reflect that squeekboard is now the preferred on-screen keyboard over onboard

-2. **BLE Functionality**: Added information about the always-on BLE option for faculty desk units and the new test script.
+7. **BLE Functionality**: Added information about the always-on BLE option for faculty desk units and the new test script

-3. **UI Improvements**: Documented the enhanced transitions, improved consultation panel, and smaller logout button.
+8. **UI Improvements**: Documented the enhanced transitions, improved consultation panel, and smaller logout button

-4. **Testing Instructions**: Updated all testing instructions to reflect the current state of the system.
+9. **Testing Instructions**: Updated all testing instructions to reflect the current state of the system

-5. **Troubleshooting**: Enhanced troubleshooting sections with more detailed information about common issues.
+10. **Troubleshooting**: Enhanced troubleshooting sections with more detailed information about common issues

 ## Next Steps

-1. **User Testing**: The updated documentation should be tested by users to ensure it accurately reflects the system's functionality.
+1. **User Testing**: The updated documentation should be tested by users to ensure it accurately reflects the system's functionality

-2. **Feedback Collection**: Collect feedback from users about the documentation to identify any areas that need further improvement.
+2. **Feedback Collection**: Collect feedback from users about the documentation to identify any areas that need further improvement

-3. **Regular Updates**: Continue to update the documentation as the system evolves to ensure it remains accurate and useful.
+3. **Regular Updates**: Continue to update the documentation as the system evolves to ensure it remains accurate and useful